Our Favorite Free Budgeting Spreadsheets for Every Budgeting Personality

 In a recent focus group here at The Penny Hoarder, we asked people how they like to budget.

 It’s 2019, so we were expecting to hear about budgeting apps like Mint and EveryDollar.
-What we found instead was a love for Excel budget worksheets that ran deep.
+What we found instead was a love for Excel budget spreadsheets that ran deep.

-Monthly budget worksheets or spreadsheets can work for any spending style or budgeting method.
+Monthly budget spreadsheets can work for any spending style or budgeting method.
 But we’ve found that before you can recognize your soul spreadsheet, you’ve got to know your budget self.

 4 Steps to Preparing Any Budget

 How you prefer to budget is going to affect what you want in a spreadsheet.
 Figure out how you walk through these basic budgeting steps to know what you want from one.

 1. Identify Your Goals

 Is your primary goal to pay off debt?
 Then you might like a zero-based budget.
 Do you have a stable income, and you’re just trying to get your personal finances organized?
 You might like the 50/30/20 method.
 Or maybe you’d like to be able to see your entire year in one sheet.

 How much money do you have coming in?
 If you have a stable salary, you can make a more rigid budget.

 Alternatively, if your take-home pay fluctuates or you get paid in tips, you’ll need a budget worksheet that’s more adaptable.
 Don’t forget supplemental sources of income like child support or alimony.